blurpy/kouchat.net/help/user-guide-android.md

 [![Settings]({{ site.baseurl }}/images/screenshots/android/kouchat_android_v1.1.0_screenshot_tablet_10_settings.png "Settings.
 Click to enlarge.")]({{ site.baseurl }}/images/screenshots/android/kouchat_android_v1.1.0_screenshot_tablet_10_settings.png)

+Click on the arrow in the top left corner to go back to the main chat, or use the back button.

-Here is a more detailed description:
+Here is a more detailed description of the settings:

 Setting | Default value | Description
 --------|---------------|------------